Homotopy properties of the complex of frames of a unitary space: Eigenvalues of the graph

 \begin{proofofcase}[Proof of Case 4:] By Theorem \ref{theoremwalks4}:

 On the other hand, $-c_3 l_3(\text{D})-c_2 l_2(\text{D})-c_1 l_1(\text{D}) - c_0 l_0(\text{D})$ is given by:

 \end{proofofcase}

 Up to this point, we have proved that $m(n,q)$ is a monic polynomial that annihilates the adjacency matrix of $\G(V)$.
-As a consequence we conclude that the minimal polynomial divides $m(n,q)$.
+As a consequence, the minimal polynomial divides $m(n,q)$.
 Moreover, $\mu_1=d_n$, the degree of the graph, is a root of the minimal polynomial.

 On the other hand, recall that (see \cite[Lemma 8.12.1]{GR}) a connected graph of diameter $d$ has at least $d+1$ eigenvalues.
 Hence, by Lemma \ref{walksLength1and2} and Theorem \ref{theoremwalks3Dim3orMore} we have \begin{itemize} \item if $n\geq 4$, $\G(V)$ has at least $3$ eigenvalues, \item if $n= 3$ with $q > 2$, $\G(V)$ has at least $4$ eigenvalues. \end{itemize} Therefore $m(n,q)$ is the minimal polynomial of $A_n$ when $n=3$ and $q > 2$.